NioniosFr/ansible-role-consul-config/README.md

 Ansible Role: Consul Configuration
 =========

-A role to configure [consule](https://www.consul.io) on Linux x86_64 based distro.
+A role to configure [consul](https://www.consul.io) on Linux x86_64 based distro.

-The role follows the [encryption](https://www.consul.io/docs/agent/encryption.html) recommendations for the gossip. protocol.
+The role follows the [encryption](https://www.consul.io/docs/agent/encryption.html) recommendations for the gossip protocol.
 TLS support for the gRPC protocol is not supported yet.

 Requirements
 ------------